Spica-class torpedo boat (Sweden)

 The Spica class was a class of six fast torpedo boats built for the Swedish Navy in the 1960s and decommissioned in the late 1980s.
 One ship, HSwMS Spica, is preserved as a museum ship in Stockholm, Sweden.

 History

 The ships were ordered in 1961 as part of a re-armament programme for defending Sweden's coastline.
-Tenders were sought from various European boat builders in the United Kingdom, Norway and Germany including Lurssen who offered the new Jaguar-class design.
+Tenders were sought from various European boat builders in the United Kingdom, Norway and Germany including Lürssen who offered the new Jaguar-class design.
 The Swedes ended up designing a bespoke vessel which became the template for subsequent Swedish fast attack craft.

 Design

 The hull was made of steel, unlike some other contemporary designs which used plywood.
 Although the boat had a relatively small hull and displacement, this provided a stable platform.
 The Bridge and Operations Room were located at the rolling and stamping centre of the ship which further improved stability for the crew especially in high seas.
 The boats were fitted with an NBC support system where the hull could be closed down in the event of having to operate in a nuclear fall-out area.